PauPauPauw/project0/README.md

-# project0
+# Project 0

-First Project for the online course
+Web Programming with Python and JavaScript